Ao28th28thedev/Website-Tester/README.md

 # Update on real multiplayer mode for pde1500

-It's coming soon, but ask someone else, not Daboss7173.
+It's coming soon, but ask someone else for help for now, not Daboss7173.